Usyk weary of Bellew threat despite massive favorite tag

 Oleksandr Usyk is a huge favorite to retain his titles against Tony Bellew on November 10 but remains cautious in his approach.

-Usyk, largely unbackable at 1/7 on, is knuckling down to hard training in order to be the best he can be next month.
+Usyk, largely unbackable at 1/7 on, is knuckling down to hard training to be the best he can be next month.

-“I’ve been preparing for this fight for a long time and I’m delighted that we’ve got the venue and the date finalised – I cannot wait to fight in the UK,” said Usyk.
+“I’ve been preparing for this fight for a long time, and I’m delighted that we’ve got the venue and the date finalized – I cannot wait to fight in the UK,” said Usyk.

 “I am deep into my training camp with my team, working hard and preparing for a long fight with Tony.

-“He says he will beat me and I love his attitude, but you cannot beat-up somebody who is invisible in the ring!
+“He says he will beat me, and I love his attitude, but you cannot beat up somebody invisible in the ring!
 As always, I will be victorious on Nov 10.

-“I’m sure it won’t be an easy fight for me and I’m really glad to come back to England, the country which gave me a chance to get some trophies already, that mean a lot in my life.
+“I’m sure it won’t be an easy fight for me, and I’m delighted to come back to England, the country which gave me a chance to get some trophies already, that means a lot in my life.

 “I’m just concentrating on my training camp and thinking about how I will overcome all of the challenges ahead of me before the fight.